Get Happier By Reducing Frown Lines & Forehead Creases

 Frequently Asked Questions

-These treatments are prescription cosmetic treatments that are injected into muscles and used to improve the look of moderate-to-severe frown lines between the eyebrows (glabellar area).
-They prevent nerve signals to the injected muscles, which minimizes the muscular activity that causes lines to form between your eyebrows.
+These treatments are prescription cosmetic treatments that are injected into muscles and used to improve the look of moderate-to-severe frown lines between the eyebrows (glabellar area) and creases on the forehead, as well as crow’s feet near the eyes.
+They prevent nerve signals to the injected muscles, which minimizes the muscular activity that causes lines to form.

 When will I see results?

 Most people see results within a matter of days, and lines will continue to diminish for 30 days following the treatment.
-Typically, the effects of Botox/Dysport/XEOMIN can last for a few months.
-Results may vary.*
+Typically, the effects can last up to four months.*

 Will I still look the same and be able to make facial expressions?

-You can still frown or look surprised, and with Botox/ Dysport/ XEOMIN you can do it without the wrinkles and creases between your brows.
-While the results are noticeable, a treatment with Botox/Dysport/XEOMIN will not significantly alter your facial expressions.
-The muscle activity that causes frown lines in the brow area is temporarily reduced, but still functions normally.*
+You can still frown or look surprised, and with BOTOX® / Dysport® / XEOMIN®, you can do it without the wrinkles and creases between your brows or on your forehead.
+While the results are noticeable, a treatment will not significantly alter your facial expressions.
+The muscle activity that causes frown lines is temporarily reduced, but still functions normally.

 How does Botox work to reduce underarm sweating?

 BOTOX® temporarily blocks the chemical signals from the nerves that stimulate the sweat glands.
 When the glands no longer receive the signals, the sweating stops in the treated areas.
 Your body will continue to produce sweat normally in other areas.